 - Medical instruments

-Benefits of CNC machines in the medical field include the rapid creation of customized parts.
-Those in this industry, however, also require the manufacturing of these parts in an environment approved by the FDA.
-When crafting individual designs, the computer allows engineers to see the piece in 3D before machining it.
-This process ensures every component has the exact dimensions required.
-Parts that will fit together must have the smallest possible margin of error to avoid medical misdiagnoses and part malfunctioning.
+Benefits of CNC machines in the medical field include the ability to create customized parts rapidly.
+Those in this industry, however, also require the manufacturing of these parts in FDA-approved environments.
+When crafting individual designs, the CNC software allows engineers to see all aspects of the piece in three dimensions before machining it.
+This process ensures every component has the exact dimensions it needs to operate correctly.
+Parts that will fit together must have the smallest possible margin of error, as issues can lead to machine malfunctions and medical misdiagnoses.

 2. Aerospace Industry

-High speeds, fast air currents and extreme pressures are only three of the conditions devices in the aerospace industry encounter.
-To avoid damage to the aircraft, engineers must precisely construct every component..
+Devices in the aerospace industry encounter varied conditions, including high speeds, fast air currents and extreme air pressures.
+To avoid aircraft damage, engineers must construct each component with the most precise tools and parts.
 Even a small mistake could catch on an air current, producing drag or increasing wear on the parts.

-CNC machining for the aerospace and aviation industries must meet these high precision requirements, which often reach as tight as 0.00004 inches.
-Machinists must create such tolerances with the extra-durable materials required of the industry, such as titanium, aluminum, nickel, alloys, plastics and more.
-The materials used will depend on the parts created and the properties desired from that component.
+Aerospace CNC machining must meet incredibly precise requirements, such as tolerances as tight as 0.00004 inches.
+Machinists must adhere to such tolerances with the extra-durable industry-standard materials such as titanium, aluminum, nickel and some plastics.
+Exact materials depend on the parts being created and the required properties for that CNC component.

 - Landing gear parts